 The Galapagos Islands played a profound role in forming Charles Darwin's Theory of Natural Selection.
 Explore the islands on this in-depth adventure, coming face-to-face with some of the most extraordinary wildlife on earth

 Get your blood pumping as you scale a volcano on Isabela Island, and kayak in beautiful Isabela Bay

 Get up close and personal with giant tortoises on Santa Cruz Island.
 These nearly extinct creatures are one of the greatest drawcards to the Galapagos

 This is a land based Galapagos trip, we use locally owned hotels on the islands.
 On this trip you will have more opportunities to interact with the locals as opposed to staying on a boat.

 This trip visits places that are at high altitude, and as a result some people can suffer from altitude sickness, regardless of age or physical health.
-Please see the ‘Health’ section of the trip notes for more important information on this.
+Please see the ‘Medical and Health Information’ section of the Essential Trip Information for more details.

 This trip involves a lot of travel by speed boat between the various Galapagos Islands, the rides can be quite bumpy at times.
 The good news is that seasickness can often be managed with medication.
 Consult a health professional before your trip.